sigvaldm/frmt/README.rst

 Extended example: Sorting and formatting a table with numbers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ``format_table()`` deliberately cannot do anything but format arrays of strings.
+Non string entries are converted using ``str()`` but that's all.
 It cannot format the contents of the cells, sort the table, or anything of like that.
 I advocate composability over extensibility, and these operations are best done separately and then used along with ``format_table()``.
 It is also not very hard to do separately, as this example demonstrates.

 Consider printing the race times of a 10km run.
 The data is already in a table, and we supply a separate header row::